piasun/project-exam-2-vibbz/README.md

 # Vibbz 🎉

+# Brief

+An existing Social Media company has approached you to create a brand new front end for their application.
+While they have a list of required features, the design and user experience has not been specified.
+Working with the official API documentation, plan, design and build a modern front end social media application.

+---

 Vibbz is a vibrant and responsive social media front-end app built with React and Vite.
 It connects to the [Noroff Social API](https://nf-api.onrender.com/api/v1/social/) and allows users to interact through posts, comments, reactions, and profile features.

 ---